-By watching Jon and Kate Plus 8, I suppose I learned several other things including 8 kids is a lot of work and I would never want a film crew around 24/7.
+By watching Jon and Kate Plus 8, I learned including eights kids is a lot of work and I would never want a film crew around 24/7.

-Besides that, I was watching an episode after they announced their separation.
-Jon mentioned the kids going to school and that they all have different colored backpacks in order to avoid getting them confused.
-They did this in lieu of embroidering their names on the backpacks, because they didn’t want strangers to be able to call after them.
+However, I watched an episode after they announced their separation.
+Jon mentioned that the kids all have different colored school backpacks in order to avoid getting them confused.
+They did this in lieu of embroidering their names on the backpacks because they didn’t want strangers to be able to call after them.

 My daughter has her name on some Pottery Barn Kids bath towels and on a few other things.
 I did think about putting her name on her backpack, just because I thought it would be cute.
-We live in a very safe neighborhood, which is probably why I didn’t think putting her name on her backpack an issue already at age 2.
-Better to be safe than sorry though, so no name.
-In the end, she picked a backpack that didn’t have the option to customize.
+We live in a very safe neighborhood, which is probably why I didn’t think putting her name on her backpack would be an issue.
+It’s better to be safe than sorry though, so no we opted for no name.

 Anyway, you can sometimes learn while watching train-wreck TV.